yousseflotfy/demo-bank/README.md

 http://localhost:8000/api/loanterm-viewset/

-investor API : to search(GET) available loan fund based by amount added in body, and subscribe to a fund (PUT) with fundNumber and amount in body.
+investor API : to search(GET) to see the investor's fund applications, and subscribe to a fund (POST) with "type" for the fund the user wants to subscribe to and "amount" in body.
 Permission for investor group only.

 http://localhost:8000/api/investorAPI/

-customer API : to search(GET) available loan term based by amount added in body, and subscribe to a term (PUT) with termNumber and amount in body.
+customer API : to search(GET) to see the cutomer loan applications,and subscribe to a fund (POST) with "type" for the fund the user wants to subscribe to and "amount" in body.
 Permission for customer group only.

 http://localhost:8000/api/investorAPI/